How hard can this be?

 Use a chronological Bible.
 If your Bible reading needs freshening up, try reading it in the order of events.
 Chronological Bibles switch things up from what you’re used to, making all the stories seem new.

 Read one book over and over.
 Proverbs is handy since it has 31 chapters but it can be any book of the Bible.
-I’m doing the Summoned Bible study right now and the author, Megan Brown asks us to read the same chapter of Esther every day for a week.
-It’s amazing what new thing pops every time I read the chapter.
+It’s amazing what new thing pops every time I read the same chapter.

 Read only the Gospels.
 Start with Matthew and read through John then start over and do it again.